TjWheeler/LightVx/README.md

 * XssSafeText - Detects use of characters used in XSS Attacks
 * SafeText - Combines both the XSS and SQL validators.
 * Url - validates against a valid url
+* MinDate - Date is equal to or greater than
+* MaxDate - Date is equal to or less than

+### Location Specific Validators
+#### US - United States
+Note: To use the US Validators in the Fluent API add use namespace: LightVx.Validators.US

+* USStateValidator - Checks values against a known list of US state codes (2 characters uppercase)

 ## Fluent API
 Using the `Validator.Eval` method you can call a number of validators.